High-electron-mobility transistor

-A high-electron-mobility transistor (HEMT), also known as heterostructure FET (HFET) or modulation-doped FET (MODFET), is a field-effect transistor incorporating a junction between two materials with different band gaps (i.e. a heterojunction) as the channel instead of a doped region (as is generally the case for a MOSFET).
+A high-electron-mobility transistor (HEMT or HEM FET), also known as heterostructure FET (HFET) or modulation-doped FET (MODFET), is a field-effect transistor incorporating a junction between two materials with different band gaps (i.e. a heterojunction) as the channel instead of a doped region (as is generally the case for a MOSFET).
 A commonly used material combination is GaAs with AlGaAs, though there is wide variation, dependent on the application of the device.
 Devices incorporating more indium generally show better high-frequency performance, while in recent years, gallium nitride HEMTs have attracted attention due to their high-power performance.

-Like other FETs, HEMTs are used in integrated circuits as digital on-off switches.
+Like other FETs, HEMTs can be used in integrated circuits as digital on-off switches.
 FETs can also be used as amplifiers for large amounts of current using a small voltage as a control signal.
-Both of these uses are made possible by the FET’s unique current–voltage characteristics.
+Both of these uses are made possible by the FET's unique current–voltage characteristics.
 HEMT transistors are able to operate at higher frequencies than ordinary transistors, up to millimeter wave frequencies, and are used in high-frequency products such as cell phones, satellite television receivers, voltage converters, and radar equipment.
 They are widely used in satellite receivers, in low power amplifiers and in the defense industry.